-Furthermore, the bill includes provisions for credit unions to file an affidavit with the state treasurer, certifying their reserves and confirming they are not engaged in boycotts against certain industries, such as fossil fuels or firearms.
-The state treasurer has the authority to revoke a credit union's designation if it is found to be engaged in prohibited activities, with a process for appeal to district court.
-The bill also clarifies the definition of a boycott and outlines what constitutes a reasonable business purpose for a credit union's actions.
+Furthermore, the bill outlines the process for revoking a credit union's designation as a state depository if it is found to be engaged in prohibited activities.
+The state treasurer must provide written notice and an opportunity for the credit union to refute the claims before revocation.
+The bill also clarifies the definition of a boycott and establishes what constitutes a reasonable business purpose for a credit union's actions.
 An emergency clause is included, making the act effective on July 1, 2025.

 Statutes affected: Bill Text: 26-2155